polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

 * How to interact with a smart contract using the Contracts UI browser client.

 Additional smart contract tutorials build on what you learned in this tutorial and lead you deeper into different stages of contract development.
-The sample code for each tutorial includes tests that you should execute.
-If the tests pass when your run `cargo +nightly test`, you know that your smart contract logic is correct.

 You can learn more about smart contract development in the following topics: